nichtsam/helmet/README.md

 Helps secure applications by setting HTTP response headers.
 Inspired by [`helmet`](https://github.com/helmetjs/helmet) and [`http-helmet`](https://github.com/mcansh/http-helmet).

+## Why?

+[`helmet`](https://github.com/helmetjs/helmet) applies security headers globally without considering the specific content type of each response.
+While this approach works for many cases, it can lead to unnecessary or misapplied headers.
+For example, Content Security Policy (CSP) should be specific to the response’s content type, and `X-Download-Options` only matters for document responses, whereas headers like `X-Content-Type-Options` and `Strict-Transport-Security` are universally applicable.

+To improve clarity and control, I categorized security headers into three groups:
+	1. General – Applies to all resources, ensuring broad security coverage.
+	2. Content – Applies based on the response’s content type.
+	3. Resource Sharing – Related to cross-origin policies.

+This approach ensures that security headers are applied in a structured manner, improving maintainability and reducing unnecessary overhead.
+Additionally, this package is designed to work seamlessly with both the Web Fetch API’s `Headers` and `http.ServerResponse`, making it more flexible across different environments.

 ## Overview

 This package provides a flexible and modular way for managing security headers in a structured manner.